alice-i-cecile/feathers_inspector/MILESTONES.md

 - [x] Add a nice way to fuzzily map component / resource names to a `ComponentId`
 - [x] Expose a convenient mutable reflection API: `get_reflected_component_mut` / `get_reflected_resource_mut`
-- [] Add an example for how to turn reflected strings into value changes
+- [x] Add an example for how to dynamically modify values using reflection

 ## Component metadata